GAIUS IS

 a novella

-I remember being a child and struggling to navigate a world that often pushed onto me forceful ideas of how to be, while the queerness and colours in me were put away in an unreachable place.
+I remember well the childhood struggle to find steady ground in a world that often pushed forceful expectations onto me, repeatedly convincing me that the things I felt could not align with the correct way to be.
 I wanted to tell a story that casts a light on what it means and how it feels to navigate a world that, rather than wishing to find out who you are, tells you who to be by confining you to stifling constructs of expression.
-And the light of realisation and personal emancipation that can be found through time, with the learning of memory, the companionship of others, and the embracing of what is kind.
+And the light of realisation and personal emancipation that can be found through time, with the learning of memory, the companionship of others, the embracing of what is kind.

-I knew I wanted to write something with this motif in mind, to synthesise memories with fiction and experimental imagination.
-I started writing it in the winter of 2023, but after beginning, I had no idea where to take it.
+I knew I wanted to write something with this motif in mind, to speak from the pulse of queerness, the pursuit of colour, to synthesise memories with fiction and experimental imagination.
+I started writing this book in the winter of 2023, but after beginning, I had no idea where to take it.
 And so I left it, for months.
 I thought perhaps it was an idea that would be left unfinished, that I would maybe, at some point, revisit.

 Theodore encounters someone from his past, who, after an evening of rekindling a cherished friendship, presents to him a bucket of wet clay.
 Through it, his hands forge the subconscious work of a sculpture, a figure that seems to contain so much more than the sum of its parts.
 Engulfed in curiosity as to why, and how, Theodore is led to make sense of the fractures of his past, and what makes him belong.